0xpiweb/MyBarter/README.md

 MyBarter is a multi-chain settlement layer designed to resolve friction across the entire digital asset lifecycle:

-- **The Slippage Tax (Economic Safety)**: Large swaps in any token, whether high-cap altcoins (AVAX, ETH) or low-cap gems—suffer from DEX price impact.
+- **The Slippage Tax (Economic Safety)**: Large swaps in any token - whether high-cap altcoins (AVAX, ETH) or low-cap gems - suffer from DEX price impact.
 This "Red Candle" effect damages project charts and penalizes traders.

 - **The Trust Gap (Transactional Safety)**: P2P trading for any asset class (Tokens or NFTs) currently relies on unverified manual escrow, exposing users to systemic OTC fraud.